naomiyjchen/customers/README.md

 2. Update a customer record based on Customer ID

-   - Description

-   - Request URL
+   - Description: Update the first name, last name, or address of the Customer

-   - Request Body
+   - Request URL: "/customers/int:customer_id"

-   - Response

-   - Example
+   - Request Body: JOSN file containing the updated information of customer.

+   - Response: HTTP_200_OK; If customer does not exist, HTTP_404_NOT_FOUND

 3. Read a cutomer record based on Customer ID